 According to Polanski’s 1984 autobiography, “Roman,” Polanski was working the door at a school dance and refused Wojciech entry due to his reputation as a troublemaker.
 The two almost came to blows but a few weeks later they met in a bar and Wojciech bought Roman a drink, talked, and became friends.

-By mid-1969, Wojciech and Abigail moved in to Sharon Tate’s house at Cielo Drive to house-sit while Roman and Sharon went to Europe to work on different film projects.
-It was during this time that the tension between Wojciech and Abigail increased.
-Abigail told close friends that she was intent on leaving Wojciech.
+Wojciech and Abigail moved in to the Tate residence to house-sit while Roman Polanski and Sharon Tate went to Europe to work on different film projects.

-Sharon returned from filming her final movie, The 13 Chairs.
-Roman asked Wojciech if he and Abigail would stick around until Roman came back from Europe.
-Wojciech and Abigail decided to stay with Sharon, who was in the eighth month of her pregnancy.
+Sharon Tate returned from Europe after she wrapped up her final movie.
+Polanski asked Wojciech if he and Abigail could stick around until Polanski came back from Europe.
+Wojciech and Abigail agreed to stay with Sharon, who was in the eighth month of her pregnancy.

 Wojciech was killed by members of The Manson Family on August 9, 1969.
 Wojciech was shot, beaten and stabbed 51 times.

 Walk-Through: The Tate Murders